-Since 2017, I have been working on two themes that are close to my heart: youth and the youth domain, and the Middle East and North Africa (MENA).
-In recent years, I have seen the complex issues that organisations and professionals in these fields are struggling with: decentralization of youth care, prevention of radicalisation and extremism, high youth unemployment in the MENA region, and (active) participation of youth in political decision-making.
+Since 2007, I have been working on two themes that are close to my heart: youth and the youth field, and the Middle East and North Africa region (MENA).
+In these fields of work, I see the complex issues that organisations and professionals are struggling with: decentralisation of youth care, prevention of radicalisation and violent extremism, high youth unemployment in the MENA region, and (active) participation of youth in political decision-making.

-At the same time, I see an impressive amount of collective knowledge and experience in these fields, and an infinite imagination about how things can be done differently.
+At the same time, I see an impressive amount of collective knowledge and experience in these fields, and an increasing imagination about how things can be done differently.
 I am convinced that this enables us to find new answers to these issues and to initiate change.

 Examples of what I do